-Over the past 12 months, the Company has completed Environmental Baseline Studies at the IBW project.
+The Company has completed Environmental Baseline Studies at the IBW project.
 The objectives of the studies are to gain an understanding of the current natural environment of the site and support further mine development decisions and management plans.
 The Company engaged the services of specialist Spanish companies with broad experience in Baseline Studies.